eegli/tinyparse/docs/reference/subcommands.md

 # Subcommands and Positional Arguments

-By default, Tinyparse simply collects all positional arguments in an array on the `_` property.
+Tinyparse simply collects all positional arguments in an array on the `_` property.
 You can put additional constraints on positional arguments, which essentially turns them into **subcommands**.
+For each subcommand, you can specify how many arguments it takes via a pattern.

-There are **three types of patterns** you can specify for a subcommand, i.e., its arguments.
+There are **three types of argument length patterns** you can specify for a subcommand:

 - `[arg1, arg2, ...argn]`: A fixed number of arguments (array of strings)
 - `[]`: No arguments (empty array)
 - `args`: Any number of arguments (a string)

+If the number of provided arguments does not match the pattern, an error will be thrown.

-One of the biggest advantages of using Tinyparse (together with TypeScript) is that it will **infer the number of subcommand arguments** for you based on the subcommand's pattern.
-Before we look at an example, it is important to note a few things:
+> One of the biggest advantages of using Tinyparse (together with TypeScript) is that it will **infer the number of subcommand arguments** for you based on the subcommand's pattern

+**Good to know**

 - The types of all subcommand _arguments_ (`arg1`, etc.) are not validated.
 They will all be of type `string` because that is exactly what `stdin` gives us
-- If there is no positional argument at all, nothing happens because subcommands are considered optional
+- If there is _no positional argument_ that matches a subcommand, nothing happens because subcommands are considered optional
-- Only if there is _at least one positional argument_ and _at least one subcommand_ that you specify, subcommands are checked for
+- Using subcommands is completely optional.
+If you want to, simply use the collected positionals and do all the validation yourself
+- Using subcommands can be helpful if you want validated and type-safe subcommands as well as a neatly-formatted help text

 ## Examples